Imogen Stuart: Style and material

-Stuart's work is informed by 19th-century German expressionist sculptors such as Ernst Barlach, but in a sensibility also influenced by the later Romanesque and Gothic art periods.
+Stuart's work is informed by German expressionist sculptors such as Ernst Barlach, but in a sensibility also influenced by the later Romanesque and Gothic art periods.
 She primarily carved wood, but also worked from bronze, stone, steel, clay and terracotta.

 Her first impression of Ireland in the late 1950s was of a country lacking a distinct visual culture, which she then sought to establish.
 Her work often combines modern European trends in modern art with styles and motifs from early medieval Irish illuminated manuscripts and Insular metalwork.
 It has been described as having a deep foundation in Christian spirituality, but in "its deceptive simplicity" is both modern and devotional.

 She also produced collections of silver, gold and bronze jewellery and a series of drawings.